-Project: Jindabyne Education Campus

-Job No: SN105 Jindabyne
+Project: Jindabyne Education Campus SSD 15788005 Address: 207 Barry Way Jindabyne NSW 2627 Job No: SN105 Jindabyne

-Rev: 1.1 | November 2022
+Rev: 3 | May 2023

-Uncontrolled Document in Hard Copy

-Copies shall not be made without the written permission of Hansen Yuncken Project Manager
+Uncontrolled Document in Hard Copy Copies shall not be made without the written permission of Hansen Yuncken Project Manager

-EMP Preparation Checklist - Condition B15 - CEMP
+EMP Preparation Checklist - Condition B 14 & B15 - CEMP

 Requirement Plan Reference Yes/No/Not Applicable Document preparation and endorsement Has the EMP been prepared in consultation with all relevant stakeholders as per the requirements of the conditions of consent?
-A.5 (CTPMSP), A.6 (CNVMSP), A.7 (CSWMSP), A.8 (CWMSP), A.9 (ACHMSP) & A.10 (BMSP) Yes Have the views of the relevant stakeholders been taken into consideration?
+A.5 (CTPMSP), A.6 (CNVMSP), A.7 (CSWMSP), A.8 (CWMSP), A.9 (ACHMSP), & A.10 (BMSP) & Jindabyne Aero Club Yes Have the views of the relevant stakeholders been taken into consideration?
 Have appropriate amendments been made to the EMP and does the EMP clearly identify the location of any changes?
-Section 5 mitigation strategies reflect sub-plans Yes Has the EMP been internally approved by an authorised representative of the proponent or contractor?
-CEMP to be approved under Section 1.1 Yes Version and content Does the EMP describe the proponent's Environmental Management System (EMS) (if any), and identify how the EMP relates to other documents required by the conditions of consent?
+Section 5 mitigation strategies reflect sub- plans Yes Has the EMP been internally approved by an authorised representative of the proponent or contractor?
+CEMP to be approved under Section 1.1 Yes The EMP has been prepared in regards to the relevant guidelines, including but not limited to the Environmental Management Plan Guideline: Guideline for Infrastructure Projects (DPIE April 2020).
+Section 4.4 Policy Objectives Yes Version and content Does the EMP describe the proponent's Environmental Management System (EMS) (if any), and identify how the EMP relates to other documents required by the conditions of consent?
 Section 4.3 Appendix A.2 Yes Does the EMP include the required general content and version control information?
 Section 1.2 A.5 (CTPMSP), A.6 (CNVMSP), A.7 (CSWMSP), A.8 (CWMSP), A.9 (ACHMSP) & A.10 (BMSP) - Document Control sections in sub-plans Yes Does the EMP have an introduction that describes the project, scope of works, site location and any staging or timing considerations?
 Sections 4.1, 4.2 & 4.2.1 Yes Does the EMP reference the project description?
 Sections 4.2 & 5.4 A.3 & A.14 Yes Does the EMP reference a Community and Stakeholder Engagement Plan (or similar) or include community and stakeholder engagement actions (if required)?
 Section 5.18 Yes Have all other relevant approvals been identified?
 Has appropriate information been provided regarding how each approval is relevant?
-Section 1.1 A.5 (CTPMSP) & A.7 (CSWMSP) Yes Has the environmental management structure and responsibilities been included?
-Sections 4.8 & 5.3 Yes Does the EMP include processes for training of project personnel and identify how training and awareness needs will be identified?
-Sections 4.4 & 5.1 Yes
+Section 1.1 A.5 (CTPMSP) & A.7 (CSWMSP) Yes